Skip to content

 Open Extension on Web Platform

-To perform wallet creation actions, I first need to access the Metamask wallet page using the Open Link node with the URL chrome-extension://x/home#onboarding/welcome, where x is the extension ID of the Metamask wallet.
-To get the ID, I visit chrome://extensions/, enable Developer mode to display all extension IDs, copy the Metamask ID, and replace x with it.
+To perform wallet creation actions, you first need to access the MetaMask wallet page using the Open URL node with the URL chrome-extension://x/home#onboarding/welcome, where x is the extension ID of the MetaMask wallet.
+To obtain the MetaMask extension ID, visit chrome://extensions/, enable Developer mode to display all extension IDs, copy the MetaMask ID, and replace x with it.

 id metamask